 Bonus: you can order your favourite meal on demand with instructions on how it should be prepared.

 British Airways – Executive Club Premier

-While the lounge is nothing more than standard for a VIP lounge, British Airways' Executive Club Premier program is truly like having the keys to the kingdom.
+While the lounge is nothing more than standard for a VIP lounge, British Airways’ Executive Club Premier program is truly like having the keys to the kingdom.
 How so?
-Beyond being given upgrades wherever available, Premier travellers can book confirmed seats on sold out flights, and delay aircraft for up tothirty minutes to make connecting flights.
-I'd continue to bloviate about how amazing the lounge and membership program is, but it really can't get much better than this.
+Beyond being given upgrades wherever available, Premier travellers can book confirmed seats on sold out flights, and delay aircraft for up to thirty minutes to make connecting flights.
+It really can’t get much better than this.